Eixini/Maheirema/README.md

 Oh yes, **Mahεirεma** comes to your rescue!
 All you have to do is enter the ingredients you have, and request a list of recipes in the app

 _I really hope that my application will help you in cooking!_

+## Requirements

+For building:

+- .NET SDK 6

+For development:

+- Visual Studio 2022 Community Edition
+- Visual Studio Code + C# plugin

+## Changelog

+All significant changes to this repository are documented in [this](CHANGELOG.md) file

+## License

+This project licensed under terms of the GNU GPL v2 license.
+See [this](LICENSE) file for details